Why do radicals have beneficial properties in our bodies?

 Well, radical chemistry provides anti-microbial properties and radicals are paramagnetic so provide us a sense of magnetic north.
 The heart produces a magnetic field which impacts a persons radicals so when you are producing more radicals in your body you are more sensitive to the subtle energies in the fields around you.

 Radicals play an important role in a persons vitality.
-The electron transport chain which is involved in generating the proton gradient in the human body and responsible for the formation of ATP in the mitochondria in conjunction with ATPase in the membrane.
-This also produces water through combining oxygen and hydrogen.
+The electron transport chain which is involved in generating the proton gradient in the mitochondria and responsible for the formation of ATP in conjunction with ATPase in the membrane generates radicals (superoxide).
+This also produces water through combining oxygen with hydrogen.

 Radicals also play a role in modulating enzyme activity and biochemical pathways.